nateleavitt/armory/docs.md

 ### Overview
 Here is the list of resources you will be able to access:

-1. Service - This is the name of the service you are wanting to set/get config for (ie.. usually your Github repo name
+* Service - This is the name of the service you are wanting to set/get config for (ie.. usually your Github repo name
-2. Environment - This allows you to have environment scope for your config.
+* Environment - This allows you to have environment scope for your config.
 Some examples would be 'testing', 'staging', 'production'.
+* Config - This will return a map of key:values for the given service and environment
-3. Keys - This is the name and value of an individual setting.
-This is stored in a key => value format.
+* Key - This is the value of an individual setting

 All calls should be made using the following HTTP verbs: GET, POST, PUT,